secbuster/dcrlnd/docs/INSTALL.md

 # Creating a dcrlnd.conf (Optional)

-Optionally, if you'd like to have a persistent configuration between `dcrlnd` launches, allowing you to simply type `dcrlnd --decred.testnet --decred.active` at the command line, you can create an `dcrlnd.conf`.
+Optionally, if you'd like to have a persistent configuration between `dcrlnd` launches, allowing you to simply type `dcrlnd --decred.testnet` at the command line, you can create an `dcrlnd.conf`.

 **On MacOS, located at:**